gorse-io/docs/src/docs/deploy/binary.md

 ::: warning

-For the multi-nodes scenario, binary deployment is not recommended.
+For the multi-node scenario, binary deployment is not recommended.

 :::

 ## Prerequisites

-Gorse depends on following software:
+Gorse depends on the following software:

 - Cache storage database, one of *MySQL*, *PostgreSQL*, *MongoDB* or *Redis*.
 - Data storage database, one of *MySQL*, *PostgreSQL*, *ClickHouse* or *MongoDB*.